 Unless the mushroom is served plain, it is good to avoid giving any food with mushrooms to dogs.

-Moreover, all dogs do not like mushrooms, but some may enjoy it as a novel treat, like my baby Hyena.
+Moreover, all dogs do not like mushrooms, but some may enjoy it as a novel treat, like my puppy Hyena.

 But, make sure you do not to overfeed your dog.

 And if asked, can dogs eat mushrooms cooked then answer will be yes, dogs can eat any species of mushrooms that we eat but it should be properly cooked.

 Most mushrooms are 90% water.
 This makes them extremely low in calories.

 Some mushrooms are a good source of fibre, some are full of antioxidants, and certain mushrooms are high in protein.

 Depending on the species, mushrooms can contain a number beneficial nutrients which may include amino acids, vitamin A, vitamin D, B vitamins, copper, enzymes, folate, iron, magnesium, manganese, niacin, pantothenic acid, potassium, riboflavin phosphorus, selenium, thiamin and zinc.

 As previously mentioned, some mushrooms are poisonous and deadly.
 So, when you wish to, only give your dog mushrooms that you would eat yourself.